Pttn/Stella/README.md

 Now, the instance must be configured via a struct called `Params`, using the `set_params` method.
 Here are the fields of this structure:

 * `workers: usize`: number of workers to use for the search.
-Set this to `0` to autodetect the number of threads in your machine;
+Set this to `0` or omit it to autodetect the number of threads in your machine;
-* `constellation_pattern: Vec<isize>`: which sort of constellations to look for, as (cumulative) offsets separated by commas.
-Set this to an empty Vector to use the default pattern `0, 2, 6, 8, 12, 18, 20`;
+* `constellation_pattern: Vec<isize>`: which sort of constellations to sieve for, as (cumulative) offsets separated by commas.
+Set this to an empty Vector or omit it to use the default pattern `0, 2, 6, 8, 12, 18, 20`;
-* `target: Integer`: sets the target as a Rug Integer, the prime constellation search will start at this number.
-Set this to `0` to use the default target of 2^1024;
 * `prime_table_limit`: the prime table used for searching prime constellations will contain primes up to the given number.
-Set this to `0` to use the default limit of `16777216`;
+Set this to `0` or omit it to use the default limit of `16777216`;
 * `primorial_number`: the Primorial Number for the sieve process.
-Higher is better, but for practical reasons it should be such that the actual primorial is a bit smaller than the target.
-Set this to `0` to use the default value of `120`;
+It should be such that the actual primorial is a few orders of magnitude smaller than the job targets.
+Set this to `0` or omit it to use the default value of `120`;
 * `primorial_offset`: the offset from a primorial multiple to use for the sieve process.
-Set this `0` to choose automatically a hardcoded one associated to the pattern;
+Set this `0` or omit it to choose automatically a hardcoded one associated to the pattern;
 * `sieve_size`: the size of the primorial factors table for the sieve in bits.
-It will be rounded up to the next multiple of the machine's word size if needed.
-Set this to `0` to use the default size of 2^25;
+It will be rounded down to the previous multiple of the machine's word size if needed.
+Set this to `0`or omit it to use the default size of 2^25;

-Here is an example of a configuration of the Stella instance,
+To be able to omit parameters, use `..Default::default()`.
+The chosen parameters should be suitable for the jobs that are going to be handled by the Stella instance.
+Here is an example of a configuration, compatible with the parameters above,

 ```
 stella.set_params(stella::Params {
 	workers: 8,
 	constellation_pattern: vec![0, 2, 6, 8, 12, 18, 20, 26],
 	prime_table_limit: 10000000,
-	primorial_number: 20,
+	primorial_number: 100,
-	primorial_offset: 380284918609481,
-	target: Integer::from(1) << 128,
-	sieve_size: 10000000
+	sieve_size: 10000000,
+	..Default::default() // Use this if you don't want to set some parameters (like primorial_offset here)
 });
 ```